utkarsh2102/utkarsh2102.org/content/posts/foss-in-jan-21.md

   talk miester) in Hindi and English, both!
 It was all so fun and new.
 Anyway, here's the picture we took:
   ![](/images/minidebconf_india2021.png#center)

+- In another exciting news, I got my first CVE assigned!!! \o/
+  No, it is not something that I found, it was discovered by Tavis Ormandy.
+I just assigned this a CVE ID, [CVE-2021-3181](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-3181).
+  This is my first, so I am very excited about this! ^_^

 - Besides, there's something more that is in the pipelines.
 Can't talk about it now, shh.
 But hopefully very sooooooon!